Ship Tour of New Jerusalem

 There are what we'd call picnic areas around the lake, just off the kids' playground.

 Deck 8 is the Recreation Deck.
-This is where the crew dining room is located.
-It too is beautifully landscaped with a lagoon with waterfall at the far end of the room.
-One can swim in the lagoon and there are also dining tables around it.
+This is where the crew dining rooms are located.
+They too are beautifully landscaped with a lagoon with waterfall at the far end of the room.
+One can swim in the lagoon and there are also dining tables in the lagoon area.

 There is no kitchen for the crew dining, simply food replicators.
-However, they may eat in the VIP deck dining room when no dignitaries are aboard.
+However, they may eat in the VIP deck dining room when no dignitaries are aboard for star nation meetings.

-There are also gaming lounges for the 'teens' aboard on this deck, a fully staffed child care center, another concert hall, a second live theater complex, and a number of holodeck units in which one can create any virtual reality scenario they wish to entertain themselves.
+There are also gaming lounges for the crew kids aboard on this deck, a fully staffed child care center, another concert hall, a second live theater complex, and a number of holodeck units in which one can create any virtual reality scenario they wish to entertain themselves.

 Deck 9 is the Medical Deck.
 There's housing for the healers, a hospital, healing bays, decontamination chambers, birthing rooms, a laboratory, cryo storage, a morgue.